 The B&RBKA exists to serve beekeepers in the South of Powys area.
 They hold events through the year and training courses particularly for beginners but also for improvers.

 They have three association apiaries.
-The Wern, our teaching apairy on the outskirts of Brecon.
-Cefn Dyrys, our apiary above the RWAS showground.
-Ty Mawr (new site) our winter apiary at Llangasty.
+The Wern, their teaching apairy on the outskirts of Brecon.
+Cefn Dyrys, their apiary above the RWAS showground.
+Ty Mawr (new site) their winter apiary at Llangasty.

 More information on their excellent website.